 Professor Dessem is the author of Civil Procedure: Representing Clients in Civil Litigation(Foundation, 2016) and Pretrial Litigation: Law, Policy and Practice(West, 5th ed.
 2011), as well as articles in various law journals.
 He has been elected as a fellow of the American Bar Foundation, as well as to membership in the American Law Institute.

 Professor Dessem has served on and chaired the faculty for the ABA New Deans’ Seminar, has chaired the AALS New Teachers’ Workshop, has served as a member of the AALS Executive Committee and the Law School Admission Council (LSAC) Membership Working Group, and has served on and chaired the AALS Membership Review Committee and the AALS Audit and Investment Committee.
 He also has served twice as co-chair of the ABA Annual Deans’ Workshop and on the Search Committee for the ABA Consultant on Legal Education and Admissions to the Bar.
-He serves on the Advisory Committee of the Institute for Law School Teaching, on the Federal Advisory Committee of the United States Court of Appeals for the Eighth Circuit, and as chair of the Investment Committee of the Law School Admission Council (LSAC).
-He is a trustee of Macalester College and the Law School Admission Council, and he has served on the executive committee of the AALS Civil Procedure section.
+He has served on the Advisory Committee of the Institute for Law School Teaching, on the Federal Advisory Committee of the United States Court of Appeals for the Eighth Circuit, and as chair of the Investment Committee of the Law School Admission Council (LSAC).
+He also has served as a trustee of Macalester College and the Law School Admission Council, and on the executive committee of the AALS Civil Procedure section.

 Since 1996 Professor Dessem has served on and chaired ABA/AALS law school site inspection teams.
 At the University of Missouri, Professor Dessem teaches Civil Procedure, Complex Litigation, Pretrial Litigation, Professional Responsibility, and the Judicial Externship Seminar.

 - Emeritus Attorney Pro Bono: From Rules, to Programs, to Law School Clinics